 Vancocin, which the Exton, Pennsylvania-based company has described as a “drug of last resort” for people with gastrointestinal infections, accounted for about $289 million in sales last year, about half of ViroPharma’s revenue.

-The drugmaker sued the FDA and the U.S. Department of Health and Human Services on April 13, three days after Akorn Inc. (AKRX) and Watson Pharmaceuticals Inc. (WPI) announced they had gained government approval to market generic forms of Vancocin.
+The drugmaker sued the FDA and the U.S. Department of Health and Human Services on April 13, three days after Akorn Inc. (AKRX:US) and Watson Pharmaceuticals Inc. (WPI:US) announced they had gained government approval to market generic forms of Vancocin.
 ViroPharma sought injunctive relief and an order granting it exclusivity to market its drug through Dec.
 15, 2014.

 While not named as defendants in the complaint, Akorn and Watson were granted court permission to intervene in the case on the side of the government and then filed papers opposing ViroPharma’s request.